 Our mountaineering and trekking expertise is coupled with superb support services from Mr C.S.Pandey and staff of Himalayan Run & Trek Pvt Ltd - our agent in India since 1992.

-In 2017 and 2018 we invite you to join more exciting trips.
+In 2018 we invite you to join more exciting trips.
 Follow the links for full details and itineraries:

 CHILUNG-LALUNG PEAKS Unclimbed peaks to 6300m and exploration of a remote corner of Zanskar Himalaya - with an approach journey through spectacular high mountain desert.
-A good first Himalayan venture for climbers with solid experience; different technical levels can be offered on this trip according to experience 24 days 15th June-9th July 2018 Price £4,400 Grade: C Leader: Martin Moran
+A good first Himalayan venture for climbers with solid experience; different technical levels can be offered on this trip according to experience 24 days 15 June-9 July 2018 Price £4,400 Grade: C Leader: Martin Moran

 Early booking offers, group reductions and past - client discounts are available on all our trips